DrGabor/WinTeaser/README.md

 Enjoy it!

+PS: One of the major difference between WinTeaser and Teaser++ is the way of computing the FPFH descriptors.
+Teaser++ computes one FPFH descriptors for each point in point cloud. which I think this is quite computational inefficiency.
+Therefore in WinTeaser, the cloud is firstly subsampled into cloud_key_points which is sparse than original cloud, and then FPFH descriptor is computed for each point in cloud_key_point.
+During computation of FPFH, the input surface is still cloud instead of sub-sampled cloud_key_point, which ensures the accuracy of FPFH descriptor has no difference with Teaser++.
+The modified FPFH computation is in include/teaser_fpfh.h.

 Disclaimer: I strongly recommend original TEASER++ in Linux since it is well maintained and has rich document.
 WinTeaser is mainly used for users which are unfamilar with Linux OS and want to quickly test TEASER++ on their own dataset.

 [1] Yang, H., Shi, J., & Carlone, L. (2020).
 TEASER: Fast and Certifiable Point Cloud Registration.
 IEEE Transactions on Robotics.